 A Playwright often works in their own time writing plays which can then be published or taken on by a theatre company to perform.
 There are also opportunities for a Writer to be commissioned by a company to write a play based on their brief.

 You can learn more through one of our opportunities here.

 While there are no specific qualifications needed to be a Playwright, these courses could be beneficial:

-Here are some subjects that you can take at school that you can study which will teach you some useful skills for becoming a Playwright:
+Here are some subjects that you can study at shcool which will teach you some useful skills for becoming a Playwright:

-These are the desirable skills to have to be a candidate for a playwright:
+These are the desirable skills to be an ideal candidate for a Playwright opening:

 As a Playwright starting out you will be spending most of your time alone, creating and writing plays in your spare time.
 You can then send your plays to theatres or companies who may decide to take your work on and perform it.
 Once you have experience of your plays being performed you may get the opportunity to be commissioned by a theatre or company to write a play for them.
 You can also get a Literary Agent and Publisher to get your work published.
 Some Playwrights are also Actors, Directors and/or Producers too.

 As a freelancer you can negotiate your fee with the company, this would usually be based on how long the run of the show will be, the size of the audience and the ticket prices.
 If you get your play published then you will earn profits from the sales of your play.
 Learn more about freelancing with our blog 'How to be a freelancer in theatre.'

 The Writers’ Guild rate for a commission for a full-length play – more than 70 minutes – is around £9,000 with independent theatres.
 The pay at larger theatres may be slightly higher than this.